The ancient past and its legacy

 First year: CLAS 108, CLAS 109; GREK 111/112 or LATN 111/112

 Second year: CLAS 241, CLAS 242; GREK 211/212 or LATN 211/212

 Third year: CLAS 337, CLAS 341, CLAS 343, CLAS 344, CLAS 345, CLAS 346; GREK 328/329 or LATN 328/329

 Explore your study options further.
 Refer to enrolment information found on the following qualification pages.

 - Postgraduate Diploma in Arts Subjects (PGDipArts)

 Bachelor of Arts (BA) majoring in Classics (including Classical Studies, Greek and Latin)

-Two 100-level CLAS, GREK or LATN papers
+Any two CLAS, GREK or LATN 100-level papers

-Four 300-level CLAS, GREK or LATN papers
+Any three CLAS, GREK or LATN 200-level papers

 198 further points; must include 54 points at 200-level or above.